 Taylor Lake Village is a city in Harris County, Texas, United States.
 Taylor Lake Village is another area where the median home value is only a little above the national average, but rental values are sky-high.
 Another beautiful suburban neighborhood, Taylor Lake Village is something of a tourist attraction because of its proximity to NASA and the Johnson Space Center.
 Purchasing a property here could be a real money-spinner if placed on the tiny rental market, but home price growth is likely to net you a tidy profit as well.

-On Realtor.com, the median list price of homes in Taylor Lake Village, TX was $320K in December 2020, trending up 12.3% year-over-year.
-The median listing price per square foot was $128.
-It is a seller's market, which means that there are more people looking to buy than there are homes available.
-On average, homes in Taylor Lake Village, TX sell after 70 days on the market.
+On Realtor.com, the median list price of homes in Taylor Lake Village, TX was $448.5K in March 2022, trending up 38% year-over-year.
+The median listing price per square foot was $151.
+It was a balanced market as the total sales to total listings ratio was between 0.12 and 0.2.
+In other words, the supply and demand of homes are about the same.
+On average, homes in Taylor Lake Village, TX sell after 33 days on the market.
 The trend for median days on market in Taylor Lake Village, TX has gone down since last month, and slightly down since last year.

 6. Greatwood, Sugar Land, TX